 Hot air balloon flight!
-It is among the most pictured and shared activities in the world and floating over a landscape like Cappadocia is really a lifetime experience.
+It is among the most pictured and shared activities globally, and floating over a landscape like Cappadocia is a lifetime experience.
 While exploring the monastic settlements like Goreme Open Air Museum, you can learn the life of the Christian Monks living in peace in Cappadocia.
-There are many underground cities around the area but Kaymakli, Derinkuyu or Ozkonak are the most convenient ones for tourist visits.
-Please ask if you want to explore an underground city which is not open for public.
-Walking in one of the valleys of Cappadocia will remind you the definition of ‘peace’ again especially if you are visiting Cappadocia after Istanbul.
-There are many outdoor activities for all ages in Cappadocia such as cycling, camel riding, horse riding, jeep safari, photo safari, quad bike safari, jet boat and gondola.
-One of our friend is going to start paragliding as well soon and we will be publishing it here in our website.
-A lunch or dinner with a local family is recommended while in Cappadocia to see the life of the Turkish people.
-You must stay in a cave hotel if you are traveling with a small group which will be the most amazing part of your trip as well.
+There are many underground cities around the area, but Kaymakli, Derinkuyu, or Ozkonak are the most convenient tourist visits.
+Please ask if you want to explore an underground city that is not open to the public.
+Walking in one of the valleys of Cappadocia will remind you of the definition of ‘peace’ again, especially if you are visiting Cappadocia after Istanbul.
+There are many outdoor activities for all ages in Cappadocia, such as cycling, camel riding, horse riding, jeep safari, photo safari, quad bike safari, jet boat, and gondola.
+One of our friends will start paragliding as well soon, and we will be publishing it here on our website.
+We recommend a meal with a local family while in Cappadocia to see the life of the Turkish people.
+You must stay in a cave hotel if you are traveling with a small group, which will be the most amazing part of your trip.

 How to get to Cappadocia?